 VRA Affiliate Representative: Sarah Osborne Bender, American University

-Founded in 1911, the College Art Association promotes excellence in scholarship and teaching in the history and criticism of the visual arts and in creativity and technical skill in the teaching and practices of art.
+Founded in 1911, the CAA promotes excellence in scholarship and teaching in the history and criticism of the visual arts and in creativity and technical skill in the teaching and practices of art.

 See CAA’s Affiliated Societies page for affiliation benefits.